chaiovercode/ai-leadership-notes/01-Intro-to-AI-ML/README.md

 ---

-## 12. AI Agents — The Next Frontier
+## 12. AI Agents: The Next Frontier

 In 2025, Sam Altman (CEO of OpenAI) dubbed this the "year of agentic AI."
 We moved past the "Chatbot" era and into the **"Agentic" era**.